Topos-Based Logic for Quantum Systems and Bi-Heyting Algebras: The spectral presheaf of a von Neumann algebra and clopen subobjects

-Summing up, we have shown: \begin{theorem} For any von Neumann algebra $\N$, there exists a spectral presheaf $\Sig$ consisting of the Gel'fand spectra of the abelian von Neumann subalgebras of $\N$ with the obvious restriction maps between them.
-The spectral presheaf is equipped with a family $\Subcl{\Sig}$ of clopen subobjects that form a bi-Heyting algebra. \end{theorem} We conclude this section with the remark that the pertinent topos behind all the arguments of course is the topos $\SetVNop$ of presheaves over the context category $\VN$.
+We conclude this section with the remark that the pertinent topos in which the spectral presheaf (and the other presheaves discussed in this section) lie of course is the topos $\SetVNop$ of presheaves over the context category $\VN$.